aave/interface/README.md

 - Manage and monitor their positions on the Aave Protocol, and the overall status of it
 - Manage and monitor their positions on the Aave Safety module
-- Participate on the Aave Governance
+- Participate in the Aave Governance

 ## How to use